 The same is true if a parent has primary physical custody of a child and wishes to make the same type of relocation with the child.
 Unless the other parent consents in writing, the relocating parent must petition the court for permission to relocate.

 The relocating parent must demonstrate the following to the court:

 - Good faith, sensible reasons for the move, and that the move is not intended to frustrate the rights of the other parent;

 - Show that the best interest of the child is served if the relocation is granted; and

 - Show that the child and the relocating parent will benefit from an actual advantage if the move were permitted.

-If the court believes the relocating parent has demonstrated these factors, the court will then weigh further factors and the impact of the child, the relocating parent and the non-relocating parent including to what extent the interest of all the parties are accommodated.
+If the court believes the relocating parent has demonstrated these factors, the court will then weigh further factors and the impact on the child, the relocating parent, and the non-relocating parent including to what extent the interest of all the parties is accommodated.